sancus-tee/sm-access-control/README.md

 ## Source Code Overview

+Instructions for building and running the programs are available at <https://distrinet.cs.kuleuven.be/software/sancus/wistp2015/>.
 The source code is organized as follows:

 * __sfs__: contains the Sancus File System (SFS) implementation, a modified [Contiki File System (CFS)](https://github.com/contiki-os/contiki/tree/master/core/cfs) interface that provides SM-grained access control for a shared protected memory buffer or Contiki's Coffee file system for embedded peripheral flash driver.